naimyasirozcan/i-like-vanilla/README.md

 aaand the footer:
 ![alt text](image-11.png)

-i've tried to use only my knowledge and basic bootstrap layout, it was a hard but very efficient experience. i hope you enjoy, cheers.
+I've tried to use only my own knowledge, basic bootstrap layout and non-AI sources like MDN, W3, Stackoverflow etc. It was a hard but very efficient experience.
+I hope you enjoy, cheers.